-- The Close = (open+high+low+close)/4, this is equal to the average price for the current bar or candle.
+- Close = (open+high+low+close)/4, equal to the average price of the current candle.

-- The Open = (open of previous candle + close of previous candle)/2, this is equal to the mid-point of the previous candle.
+- Open = (open of previous candle + close of previous candle)/2, equal to the midpoint of the previous candle.

-- The High = the open, close or high of the current candle, whichever is greater.
+- High = open, close or high of the current candle, whichever is greater.

-- The Low = The open, close or low of the current candle, whichever is least.
+- Low = open, close or low of the current candle, whichever is smaller.